 Our breast cancer care protocol has recently expanded to include meeting with a genetic counselor shortly after your diagnosis.
 New guidelines recommend multi-gene panel genetic testing be offered to all newly diagnosed breast cancer patients, regardless of age or family history.

-“Genetic information can be very impactful,” says Justine Snyder, Licensed Genetic Counselor in the Hereditary Cancer Program at St. Elizabeth Healthcare.
+“Genetic information can be very impactful,” says Justine Snyder, Licensed Genetic Counselor in the Precision Medicine and Genetics program at St. Elizabeth Healthcare.
 “Our goal is to help keep patients and their family members healthy by making proactive decisions.”

 These proactive decisions could include earlier screening mammograms for family members if specific breast-cancer genes like BRCA1 and BRCA2 are identified, as they can increase the risk of ovarian or breast cancer.
 Genetic testing gives our patients and their families the information they need to properly and proactively manage their health moving forward.